arviz-devs/preliz/docs/examples/gallery/chisquared.md

 ---
 # Chi-Squared Distribution

-The chi-squared (also chi-square or $\chi^2$) distribution is a fundamental continuous probability distribution in statistics, characterized by its degrees of freedom, $\nu$.
+The chi-squared (also chi-square or $\chi^2$) is a continuous probability distribution characterized by a single parameter, $\nu$, usually called degrees of freedom.
 This distribution emerges from the sum of the squares of $\nu$ independent standard normal random variables.

-The chi-squared distribution is widely used in inferential statistics for many statistical tests, for hypothesis testing and the construction of confidence intervals.
-It is used in common chi-squared tests for goodness of fit, which compare an observed distribution to a theoretical one, and for testing the independence of two criteria of classification in qualitative data.
-Additionally, the chi-squared distribution is used for finding confidence intervals to estimate the population standard deviation of a normal distribution based on a sample standard deviation.
+The chi-squared distribution is widely used in many statistical tests, for hypothesis testing and constructing confidence intervals.

 ## Probability Density Function (PDF):